-This web site covers many Danskin peaks that are not found in the book including: Devils Hole Peak, Little Fiddler, Fiddler Benchmark and Hutton Peak as well as unnmaed peaks, 5444, 5100, 5180 and 5380.
-The Blacks Creek Road provides good, early access to the ever popular Three Point Mountain and Kepros Peak.
-The primary access to the center section of the range is accessed from Mountain Home, Idaho via a long and, in the end, rough and tumble system of roads that eventually lead to the top of Danskin Peak.
-Once these access roads dry out, the center of subrange offers exceptional Spring hiking.
+This web site covers many Danskin peaks that are not found in the book including: Devils Hole Peak, Little Fiddler, Fiddler Benchmark and Hutton Peak as well as unnmaed peaks (5444, 5100, 5180 and 5380).
+The Blacks Creek Road provides good, early access to the ever-popular Three Point Mountain and Kepros Peak.
+The primary access to the center section of the range is from Mountain Home, Idaho via a long and, in the end, rough and tumble system of roads that eventually lead to the top of Danskin Peak.
+Once these access roads dry out, the center of the subrange offers exceptional Spring hiking.
 The central portion of the range is accessed via the Danskin Mountains OHV Trail System.